codyps/vblock/COMPARE.md

 | time machine             | automatic only[^3]| no                   | file & dir hard links | ?              | ?            |                   |           |

-[^1]: zfs dedup in this context may not be quite as bad as using dedup in general.
-Can restrict to just the backup dataset.
+[^1]: zfs deduplication is done on records, which are sized according to the content of the data they contain.
+In other words, the splitting is not content aware. zfs dedup is considered to be high-overhead, and constrains write performance.
+Unclear if this is a problem in a restricted backup usecase.
+Can restrict dedup to just the backup dataset (leaving other zfs use unaffected).

 [^2]: rsnapshot uses reverse diffs & does not provide a way to "expand" an intermediate reverse diff when deleting an intermediate snapshot